seiya1223/techcasestudies/_drafts/2016-08-24-IoT-template.md

  Note that capitalization of the file name and the file extension must match exactly for the images to render properly.

-*If you’d really like to make your write-up pop, include a customer quote that highlights the solution.*
+*If you’d really like to make your write-up pop, include a customer quote that highlights the solution.
+Attribute all quotes with Name, Title, Company.*

 ## Technical delivery ##